 Figure 9.5.
-Does the allocation

-that they are either dissatisfied or very dissatisfied with the implementation (in 2018 there were 12 NUSes being dissatisfied, in 2020 there were 11 NUSes).
+Does the allocation of ECTS happen on the basis of the that they are either dissatisfied or very dissatisfied with the implementation (in 2018 there were 12 NUSes being dissatisfied, in 2020 there were 11 NUSes).
 Compared to 2015, the level of students' satisfaction with the ECTS has not risen but remained at the same level.
 However, the number of dissatisfied unions has slightly lowered.